 While Serinuma enjoys her time with all her new friends, the pressure of their love causes plenty of trouble for all involved.
 What is worse is that she would rather the boys fall in love with each other rather than her!
 She promises to consider all of them as possible love interests and promises to give them all an answer in time, but how could she possibly choose?
 Why can't they just love each other?
 Can a BL-fanatic actually fall in love with a boy (or girl)?

 I have to first express how happy I am with the outcome of this series.
 I was pretty convinced Serinuma would end up with the Shion-lookalike Nanashima just because he looked like her favorite character from her favorite anime, which would have broken my heart.
 I hate the trope of the “ugly girl” suddenly becoming beautiful and ending up with these men who would have never chosen her had she still been “ugly.”
-Thankfully, she does not end up with any boys who only liked her when she became “pretty,” which was a major relief.
-They didn’t deserve her, no matter which version of her she was in.
+Thankfully, she did not end up with any boys who only liked her when she became “pretty,” which was a major relief.
+They didn't deserve her, no matter which version of her she was in.

 I was even more ecstatic when she ended up with Mutsumi.
 He was definitely the best of her male suitors.
-He loved her before her transformation, he was the only one who recognized her when she did transform, and he was one of the few who was totally fine with her never changing back into her thinner self.
-I also can’t express my joy when they were getting married, and she had gained all her weight back.
+He loved her before her transformation; he was the only one who recognized her when she did transform, and he was one of the few who was totally fine with her never changing back into her thinner self.
+I also can't express my joy when they were getting married, and she had gained all her weight back.
 Mutsumi was still all lovey-dovey and cuddly with her.
 They had the most honest and genuine love for me out of all the possible couplings.
 Mutsumi never gave up on Serinuma, but he also never went out of his way to make her feel bad or force her to like him.
-He was always willing to wait on her to decide, even if he wasn’t her choice.
+He was always willing to wait for her to decide, even if he wasn't her choice.
 I am officially adding Mutsumi to my “beans we must protect” pile.

-However, I am glad it didn’t just end with them confessing their feelings and living happily ever after.
-There was still the issue with Serinuma’s obsession with BL and whether or not she would ever choose Mutsumi over that.
+However, I am glad it didn't just end with them confessing their feelings and living happily ever after.
+There was still the issue of Serinuma's obsession with BL and whether or not she would ever choose Mutsumi over that.
 It was really lovely to see some of the pressure get put on the female lead this time around, as usually the male lead or male leads, in this case, are all putting in all the effort while she just receives.
 Not for Serinuma, though.
 She won her man, but now she has to keep him by putting in some effort herself, which is a really nice addition and change of pace.

 One more thing I have to praise is that we have a female love interest mixed into all these guys, and she actually had a pretty good shot of taking home the gold.
-She was also one of the few love interests that loved Serinuma regardless of her weight, making her a worthy contender.
-I can’t say I would have been disappointed had they ended up together.
+She was also one of the few love interests who loved Serinuma regardless of her weight, making her a worthy contender.
+I can't say I would have been disappointed had they ended up together.
 I am not a big fan of GL, but I would have happily supported Serinuma and Nishina getting together.

 Now, I've done a lot of praise thus far, but there are some things I have to bring up that still bother me.
 I hate the trope of the “ugly girl” becoming “beautiful” and then finding true love.
 I was relieved when she gained her weight back and was living her best life however she saw fit, regardless of her body size, and I was also hoping this would cull out some of the bad eggs that only loved Serinuma for her body size.
 Unfortunately, this arc doesn't last long as some of the worst guys in Serinuma's harem make it a point to help her lose weight, and she ultimately does.
 I really, really hated that so much.
 I wish she had just stayed whatever size she wanted to, and if she did go and lose weight, I wish it had been more on her own terms.
 That whole arc really cheapened this series for me, and if they were trying to have some message about body positivity or loving oneself, I feel it was thrown out the window here.